waynehoggett/VSTSDsc/README.md

 # VSTSDsc
-A class-based Desired State Configuration Resource to deploy the VSTS
+A class-based Desired State Configuration Resource to deploy the VSTS Agent

 ## Planned Future Releases

 0.4 - Support of running interactively (not as a service)
 0.3 - Support for changing the agent name and working directory
 0.2 - Pester tests for the module